 On the top left – Check the “Enable Email gateway”

-Enter your Gmail email address.
+Enter your gateway Gmail email address.

 Note: As some people tend to copy paste it, make sure you extra spaces are added before or after the email address.